Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

    cd ~ # remember, `~` always means your own home directory cd # if you don't have any argument after `ls`, the default directory is your home directory
    ```
-   >TIPS: You **DON'T** have to type the complete file or folder name when you write in commond line.
+   >TIPS: You **DON'T** have to type the complete file or folder name when you write in command line.
 Try to press `TAB` key after you type the first few letters.
 The `TAB` key is usually located above the Caps Lock key. `TAB` can auto-complete the full name for you.
 It is very user-friendly for someone who cannot spell like me.
    >TIPS: Double `TAB` when you need to see all the possible files or folder options, so you don't need to `ls` again in the middle of writing a command
    <br><br>